 Flip-chip bonded photodiodes inject their photocurrent into the circuit via indium bumps.
 Collection of signal is usually done by integrating photocurrent on an integration capacitor.
 The front part of the ROIC is called integration circuit.
-For different applications and technologies, integration circuit architecture is significantly changed where the rest of the stages remain similar to those in other ROIC designs.
+For different applications and technologies, integration circuit architecture is significantly changed.